sgmackie/Wwise_Plugins/README.md

 Bit rate reduction and downsampler plugin with optional hard/soft clipping distortion for the final output

+### Transient Shaper: <a name="transient"></a>

+Transient shaper that uses amplitude enevelopes to rescale the attack and sustain portions of an incoming signal, with optional soft-clipping saturation.

 ### References: <a name="references"></a>

 - DSP Theory:
   - The Audio Programming Book (Richard Boulanger and Victor Lazzarini)
   - Understanding Digital Signal Processing (Richard G. Lyons)
   - Hack Audio (Eric Tarr)
+  - CCRMA Stanford Index (Julius Orion Smith)